SavingTool/hmrc-income-tax/README.md

 - Pension annual allowance, including pension tapering
 - Corporation Tax (including marginal relief)
 - Apprenticeship Levy
+- Dividend Tax

-Rate data is also provided for dividend tax and VAT.
+Rate data is also provided for VAT.

 Multiple versions of the HMRC rates can be supported, although only the follwing years have been implemented: